wuchenglong/MachineStreamMonitor/README.md

 # docker ps -a
 ```

-5. Verify this service when typing the URI in the browser.
+5. Verify this service when typing the URL in the browser.
 Note, please use your IP address instead.

 ![IN5](https://ms01.blob.core.windows.net/picture/IN5.png)